Friends with Benefits (film): Music

-In June 2011, it was announced that Madison Gate Records would be distributing the album which featured fifteen songs.
+In June 2011, it was announced that Madison Gate Records would be distributing the album which featured 15 songs.
 The album for Friends with Benefits was released on July 19, 2011.

 Release

-The film was released on DVD and Blu-ray Disc in the United States on December 2, 2011 and in the United Kingdom on February 6, 2012.
+Friends with Benefits was released on DVD and Blu-ray Disc in the United States on December 2, 2011, and in the United Kingdom on February 6, 2012.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 68% based on 170 reviews with an average rating of 6.20/10.
+On Rotten Tomatoes, Friends with Benefits has an approval rating of 69% based on 170 reviews with an average rating of 6.20/10.
 The site's critical consensus reads, "Friends with Benefits adds nothing new to its well-worn rom-com formula, but the chemistry between Justin Timberlake and Mila Kunis is almost enough to carry the movie by itself."
-On Metacritic, the film has a weighted average score of 63 out of 100 based on 37 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 63 out of 100 based on 37 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Manohla Dargis of The New York Times praised Friends with Benefits for its "breezy, speedy and funny comedy" and complimented the chemistry between the lead actors.
 Roger Ebert of the Chicago Sun-Times gave the film three stars, and remarked about the film, "What not every rom-com has, however, is good dialogue, well-delivered at a fast clip."
 He added, "Kunis fast-talks her way through the opening scenes as if she's channeling Juno, and Timberlake easily keeps up.
 At some fundamental level, I simply enjoyed watching them."
 Peter Debruge of Variety found the plot to be predictable and benign; however, he complimented the cast, calling Kunis "a natural with comedy", while Timberlake "exudes the kind of star wattage that put Will Smith on top."
 Likewise, Salon's Andrew O'Hehir asserted that despite a disappointing conclusion to the film, it was nonetheless a "rewarding summer diversion."
 The Guardian writer Peter Bradshaw reacted negatively to the film, expressing that there "was no benefit to watching it."
 Bradshaw gave the film a one-out-of-five-star rating.